nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Expected: The new student is successfully added with a warning message.

+1. Adding a new student with wrong prefixes

+   1. Test case: `add N/Teaching Assistant p/90908767 e/getaboveAtobeaTA123@hotmail.com a/21 Lower Kent Ridge Drive r/40.00 t/Thursday-1130-1330 s/Economics Paid/12.00`

+   2. Prefixes are not case-insensitive; therefore, an error message will be shown.

+### Editing an existing student

 ### Deleting a student

 1. Deleting a student while all students are being shown